 A good portion of returns happen because the product received doesn’t match what the customer ordered.
 You can dramatically reduce this by improving the quality of product images on your website.

-Avoid using close close-matching images or manufacture images if you can
+- Avoid using close-matching images or manufacture images if you can

 Another way to reduce returns is to add product videos on your product page.
 Ice.com saw a 3% reduction in returns when shoppers viewed a product video.

 The social proof is in the product review.
 As many as 92% of consumers turn to reviews before making a purchase.
 But they’re good for more than just getting prospective customers to make a purchase.